hadmacker/asd_notes/README.md

   * [We're Not Broken, Eric Garcia](https://www.amazon.ca/Were-Not-Broken-Changing-Conversation/dp/035869714X)
 * Short Stories
   * [Short Story: Mimsy Were the Borogroves](https://en.wikipedia.org/wiki/Mimsy_Were_the_Borogoves)
-    * While not directly relating to ASD or mental conditions, this science fiction short story is a personal favorite about the infinite flexibility of a child's mind to see and process the world differently.
+    * While not directly relating to ASD or mental conditions, this science fiction short story focuses on the infinite flexibility of a child's mind to see and process the world differently.

 # Education & Employment